dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Cell type deconvolution methods.md

 ## Transcriptomic deconvolution

-A fundamental R package is [[immunedeconv]], which gathers all of these methodologies.

-The main transcriptomic deconvolution methodologies are the following.
+A fundamental R package is [[immunedeconv]], which gathers the main methodologies for bulk-RNAseq deconvolution-based immunophenotyping.
+The main transcriptomic deconvolution methodologies are gathered here.

 ### Intrasample comparation